StridesDevelopment/iOS-Project-Guidelines/Coding Style/Swift Style Guide.md

 * Make sure the class you are using this for actually needs to be a singleton.
 Odds are, it doesn't.
 * Prefer the name `shared` for the singleton instance as opposed to `sharedInstance`, `sharedClassName`, etc.
-* While there are several ways to create a singleton in Swift, the most concise method described below should be preferred on all Bottle Rocket projects.
+* While there are several ways to create a singleton in Swift, the most concise method described below should be preferred on all Strides Developmnet projects.

 #### Do